Foundations: Mastering Prompt Engineering

 These templates are designed to be copied and pasted directly into a large language model.
 They provide a structure for common academic tasks.

-The 10 Evidence-Based Principles of Effective Prompting
+The 10 Principles of Effective Prompting

 1. Clarity & Specificity